 Meet the Keeper

 We also need to check each penguin for bumblefoot, an inflammatory infection that affects birds.
-It is caused by standing on hard, rough or sharp surfaces, so we make sure that the ice in their enclosure is in good condition and doesn’t hurt their feet.
+It is caused by standing on rough or sharp surfaces, so we make sure that the ice in their enclosure is in good condition and doesn’t hurt their feet, and we have a specially designed smooth pebble floor surface.

 Our penguins also have regular weigh-ins, where we check the weight of each penguin.
-They are individually identified by a small ring of beads above their wing, or by their markings, and we record the weight as weight-loss is a key sign of illness or distress.
+They are individually identified by a small band above their wing, or by their markings, and we record the weight as this is a good indicator of health.

-Every year, penguins undergo what is known as a ‘catastrophic malt’ at the hottest time of the year when they lose all their feathers and grow new ones for the following year.
-This can be quite stressful for them, so we make sure they have shallow water to cool off in, and keep a close eye on them during this time.
+Every year, just as they would in the wild, our penguins undergo what is known as a ‘catastrophic moult’ at the hottest time of the year when they lose all their feathers and grow new ones for the following year.
+During this time they can look quite untidy as their new feathers grow in!
+Their feathers also act as a waterproof layer for the penguins when they are swimming, so when they are moulting they cannot go in the water.
+This is why you will see them only on the land during this time, looking a bit scruffy; we make sure they are comfortable by having shallow water to cool off in, and keep a close eye on them for these few weeks.

 Like all animals, penguins produce waste.
 This is removed daily by us to keep their enclosure nice and clean, and we hose down the ice to ensure no small pieces are left.
-Being such friendly and interactive animals though, we need to be careful as Gentoos love to chase the hose!
+Being such friendly and inquisitive animals though, we need to be on the look out as Gentoos love to chase the hose!

-They are also great nest-builders, so we make sure that nothing gets left behind that they might build with in case it could harm them.
-However, we do make sure that small stones are around so they can build nests for their eggs as they would in the wild.
+They are great nest-builders, so we make sure that there are plenty of small stones are around so they can build nests for their eggs as they would in the wild.

 We also check the light levels and temperature to ensure that the penguins are kept in the best environment and never get too warm or too cold.
 During the night, we lower the light for them to get some rest, ready for another active day tomorrow!